Polymer/web-component-tester/README.md

 ## `.js` Suites

-Your test suites can either be `.js` sources, which run in the context of your text index.
-For example, `test/awesome-tests.js`:
+Or, you can write tests in separate `.js` sources, which run in the context of your text index.
+For example, `test/awesome-tests.js`:.

 ```js
 suite('AwesomeLib', function() {